 CEI’s incubation program is rooted in long-term, integrated business counseling.
 When new clients join us, they get far more than an office or lab; they become a part of the CEI family.
 That means working down the hall from other entrepreneurs who want to lend a hand.
 That means access to industry experts who can provide clarity in a sea of overwhelm.
 And most of all, that means gaining our team of on-staff advisors who are ready to pull them through a crisis or cheer them onto victory at a moment’s notice.

-We ask our clients the difficult questions, help them anticipate future roadblocks, coach them toward their next big milestones, and remind them to get some rest when stress is high.
+We ask our clients the difficult questions, help them anticipate future roadblocks, coach them toward their next big milestone, and remind them to get some rest when stress is high.
 Everything we do is in service to our clients because we believe they have the potential to make an impact in Arizona and beyond.

-Over the last six years, we’ve learned that innovation takes time and it’s tough to build a successful company alone.
+Over the last six years, we’ve learned that innovation takes time, and it’s tough to build a successful company alone.
 CEI is a place for founders to learn, grow, and refine their ideas without ever losing sight of the big picture: to get their life-saving products to market.
 Not only do we help them commercialize and scale, we offer a community that fosters their passion for entrepreneurship so that they can weather the ups and downs of launching a business.
 Ultimately, we help our clients achieve their mission so we can achieve ours, which is to create meaningful jobs in our community.

 Phoenix is more than just a supportive environment for entrepreneurs — it’s a nurturing one.
 Everyone, from our leaders in local government to our educators at community colleges, goes the extra mile to make sure Phoenix Area businesses of all shapes and sizes have the opportunity to succeed here.